-Unit name Communication Skills in Health Science 1

-Unit number 900126

-Coordinator Gabriela Jakubowicz

-Session 2021.2

-Handbook summary This unit is designed to introduce students to academic culture as a culture of critical debate and equip students with the academic literacy skills necessary to perform successfully in this culture.
-In particular, the unit aims to help students access the conventions of academic English by focussing on attitudes to knowledge, and the ways in which ideas are structured and presented in academic texts and speech.
-The unit assists students to comprehend academic texts, identify key ideas and concepts, and identify and use the rhetorical moves used in academic texts.
+Subject name Communication Skills for Health Science 1 Subject number LANG0051 Coordinator Gabriela Jakubowicz Term 2022.3 Handbook summary This subject is designed to introduce students to academic culture as a culture of critical debate and equip students with the academic literacy skills necessary to perform successfully in this culture.
+In particular, the subject aims to help students access the conventions of academic English by focussing on attitudes to knowledge, and the ways in which ideas are structured and presented in academic texts and speech.
+The subject assists students to comprehend academic texts, identify key ideas and concepts, and identify and use the rhetorical moves used in academic texts.
 It also aims to help students compare and contrast ideas across texts, improve grammatical skills that relate to academic writing, summarise and synthesise information, and understand why, when and how to reference information.

-Credit point value 10

-Prerequisite/s N/A

-Corequisite/s N/A

-Unit incompatible with and no to be counted for credit with ot N/A

-Assumed knowledge N/A

-Unit level University Foundation Studies

-Attendance requirements Students are expected to attend at least 80% of classes.
+Credit point value 10 Prerequisite/s N/A Corequisite/s N/A Subject incompatible with and not to be counted for credit with N/A Assumed knowledge N/A Subject level University Foundation Studies Attendance requirements You are expected to attend at least 80% of classes.
 Educational research consistently demonstrates that this attendance level is associated with a high likelihood of achieving a passing grade.

-Enrolment restrictions Students must be enrolled in Western Sydney University The College, Course 9019.

-Learning outcomes On successful completion of this unit, students should be able to: define academic culture and explain the use of evidence to support ar argument employ effective listening strategies to identify and report main ideas and supporting evidence utilise appropriate reading strategies to comprehend academic texts produce writing that successfully summarises and paraphrases the
+Enrolment restrictions Students must be enrolled in Western Sydney University The College, Program 9019.
+Learning outcomes On successful completion of this subject, you should be able to: define academic culture and explain the use of evidence to support an argument employ effective listening strategies to identify and report main ideas and supporting evidence 3. utilise appropriate reading strategies to comprehend academic texts produce writing that successfully summarises and paraphrases the work of others

-- 5. demonstrate a command of academic English, including grammar, phrasing, effective sentence structure, spelling and punctuation in a variety of written contexts - 6. apply the conventions of academic presentations in written and oral formats - 7. critically reflect on their own learning, and - 8. reflect on feedback to advance the development of literacy skills.
+- 4. demonstrate a command of academic English, including grammar, phrasing, effective sentence structure, spelling and punctuation in a variety of written contexts - apply the conventions of academic presentations in written and oral formats - 6. critically reflect on their own learning, and - 7. reflect on feedback to advance the development of literacy skills.

-Unit content
+Subject content

-In this unit students will learn about:
+In this subject, you will learn about:

 - Academic culture as a culture of argument

 - Active listening and note-taking skills

 - Reading in an academic culture:

-- o the development of ideas
+- the development of ideas

-- o the relative importance of ideas
+- the relative importance of ideas

-- o identifying arguments
+- identifying arguments

 - Writing in an academic culture:

-- o academic language skills and grammar
+- academic language skills and grammar

-- o paraphrasing/summarising and synthesising skills
+- paraphrasing/summarising and synthesising skills

-- o comparing and contrasting ideas across multiple texts
+- comparing and contrasting ideas across multiple texts

-- o research and referencing
+- research and referencing

 - Speaking in an academic culture:

-- o the structure of presenting ideas
+- the structure of presenting ideas

 - tutorial/presentation skills